landtechnologies/technical-challenge/land-ownership/README.md

 Our real-world end-users have the following requests:

-(a) For a particular parcel of land, tell me which company ultimately owns the land.
+ - For a particular parcel of land, tell me which company ultimately owns the land.
-(b) For a given company, tell me how much land that company owns in total.
+ - For a given company, tell me how much land that company owns in total.
-(c) Ideally, allow me to visualize the data in more depth, e.g. view parts of a company tree, with information on land ownership for each company.
+ - Ideally, allow me to visualize the data in more depth, e.g. view parts of a company tree, with information on land ownership for each company.

-However this is a tech-challenge not the real world, so we'd just like to see a really basic script backed by in-memory data structures (no servers or databases please).
+However this is a tech-challenge not the real world, so we'd just like to see a really basic script backed by in-memory data structures.

-It's ok to make assumptions, but do tell us why you went in a particular direction (you can also email us - engineering@land.tech).

 _Don't forget to re-read the Guidelines at the top of the page!_

-Loading CSVs into memory isn't terribly exciting, so we suggest just copy-pasting one of these snippets and then moving on to the core of the problem:
+## Some Useful Code Snippets

+We're not that interested in how you load data from CSV or what the interface to your script is like.
+You can copy and paste these examples (although you're on your own if not using node or pythong):

 **Node**